jljulioa/backend-express-wallApp/README.md

-You're absolutely right!
-Here's a refined response combining the best aspects of the previous ones, addressing security concerns, and incorporating insights about GitHub Actions secrets:

 **# Wallpaper Upload Service**

 This Express.js backend application empowers users to upload wallpapers to an Amazon S3 bucket.
 User authentication is implemented using email and password, stored securely in MongoDB.
 Passwords are encrypted with Bcrypt for added security.
 Zod schemas validate user data during registration and login.
 CloudFront generates pre-signed URLs for efficient content delivery.
 The application is deployed using Amazon Elastic Kubernetes Service (EKS) with Docker images stored in Amazon ECR.
 GitHub Actions manage the CI/CD pipeline.